 The Apple AirPods Pro aren't recommended for wireless gaming.
 They're Bluetooth-only, so they aren't compatible with Xbox One or PS4.
 While you can connect them to a Bluetooth-enabled PC, the latency will likely be too high for gaming.

 The Apple AirPods Pro are Bluetooth-only headphones that can't be used wired.

 The Apple AirPods Pro are alright for phone calls.
 Unfortunately, their integrated mic does a sub-par job of capturing your voice, so it sounds thin and muffled.
 While the mic does a better job noise handling, it can still be difficult for the person on the other end of the line to hear you clearly if you're in a moderately noisy environment.
 That said, these headphones have an excellent ANC feature, so you're able to focus on your call.

 The Apple AirPods Pro are just as sleek and minimalist as earlier models.
 The stems are now shorter, while the white silicone tips give them a premium look and feel.

 The Apple AirPods Pro are quite comfortable for in-ear headphones.
-They come with three sizes of silicon tips, and don't enter too deep into the ear canal.
-They are very lightweight and put no pressure on your ears, meaning they are barely noticeable.
+They come with three sizes of silicone tips and don't enter too deep into the ear canal.
+They're very lightweight and put no pressure on your ears, meaning they're barely noticeable.